Mars crew "lands" after 520 days in isolation

 A 420-day experiment in 2000 ended in drunken disaster when two participants got into a fistfight and a third tried to forcibly kiss a female crew member.

-Mars500, the first fully-fledged simulation, brings a warm rush of publicity to space programs, struggling against waning interest among tax payers.
+Mars500, the first fully-fledged simulation, brings a warm rush of publicity to space programmes, struggling against waning interest among tax payers.

 "It's amazing how much interest there has been," veteran European astronaut Christer Fuglesang told Reuters.